[+] Help us improve

 Geneva-on-the-Lake

 If you're looking for an ideal place to vacation on the shores of Lake Erie, Geneva-on-the-Lake was created with you in mind.
-Nicknamed as "Ohio's first summer resort," Geneva-on-the-Lake has something for everyone: good lodging, fine restaurants, nightclubs and wineries to lots of local amusements and shopping oportunities.
+Nicknamed as "Ohio's first summer resort," Geneva-on-the-Lake has something for everyone: good lodging, fine restaurants, nightclubs and wineries to lots of local amusements and shopping opportunities.
 Geneva-on-the-Lake is also a favorite destination for motorcyclists making the Lake Erie Loop.

-If you've ever been to Niagra Falls and visited their strip, Geneva-on-the-Lake has the same flavor.
+If you've ever been to Niagara Falls and visited their strip, Geneva-on-the-Lake has the same flavor.
 Little shops, eateries and arcades line the main drag.
 There is a slow paced hustle that also reminds anyone growing up in the early 50s of what small town cruising was like.

 Besides the "strip" there is also a quality state park with natural beaches, lodge, cabin rentals, and camping.